 Mold that has permeated the walls, ceiling or floor of your home is a serious problem and you may want to consult a professional to come take a look around.
 There must be a leak or some other way that water and dampness is being allowed inside your home.
 The leak causing moisture or dampness in the area must be fixed completely in order to stop further growth of black mold.

-If the black mold in your home is not out of control and you have found it before it has penetrated the surface, you can take care of it yourself.
-You should still take great care in removing it.
-Remember that the spores in mold can cause health problems to those that inhale them.
-Follow these basic steps for cleaning molds.
+If the black mold in your home is not out of control and you have found it before it has penetrated the surface, and any cause of standing water or dampness has been repaired, you can take care of it yourself.

-- Any item that is heavily molded, such as carpeting, should be discarded rather than cleaned.
-It will not be able to remove the mold thoroughly enough.
+- Any item that is heavily molded, such as carpeting, throw rugs, etc. should be discarded rather than cleaned.
+You will never be able to clean the mold up thoroughly enough.